 Healing for Sin-sick Souls

-Sin causes pain and death, but the sinless Lord Jesus Christ’s pain and death resulted in a full and final cure for the iniquity of His people.
+Sin causes pain and death, but, Jesus Christ, the only sinless One, suffered pain and death which resulted in a full and final cure for sin for His people.

-For there is one God, and there is one mediator between God and men, the man Christ Jesus, who gave himself as a ransom for all, which is the testimony given at the proper time.
-First Timothy 2:5-6
+5 For there is one God, and there is one mediator between God and men, the man Christ Jesus, 6 who gave himself as a ransom for all, which is the testimony given at the proper time.
+1 Timothy 2:5-6

 I remember an old spiritual we sang in my childhood.
 The refrain is:

 There is a balm in Gilead to make the wounded whole, there is a balm in Gilead to heal the sin-sick soul.

 Amen!
 Paul had the happy work of proclaiming that there is healing balm in Jesus Christ.
 He is the One who gave Himself as a ransom.
 He is the mediator between God and men.
 He took our sin upon Himself, dying on the cross, rising again, sending forth the Apostles to spread the news, and ascending to the right hand of God.
 This cure that Jesus gives is not merely for the physical body but for the “sin-sick soul.”

 Jeremiah longed to find sin-sick souls.
 He found hard hearts, unreceptive to his diagnosis of their need.
 If you are sin-sick, find the healing in Jesus who gave Himself for such as you.
 [See Mark 10:45; Titus 2:14; 1 Peter 1:18, 19].

 Reformation Study Bible, note on Jeremiah 8:22, page 1276

 #Biblereading #devotional #GreatCommission #Forgiveness #ReformationStudyBible #discipleship #Judgment #HumanNature #sin #Gospel #salvation